 The College does not supply bed linen as most students prefer to either bring their own or, alternatively, purchase a bedding pack from us.
 Please use the bedding pack form below for more information and ordering details.

-The rooms are arranged on staircases (except in our new building Cowan Court), there being between ten and twenty rooms on most staircases.
+The rooms are arranged on staircases (except in Cowan Court), there are between ten and twenty rooms on most staircases.
 On all staircases, men and women are mixed according to the room choices they have made.
-Every staircase has a bathroom, at least one shower-room and a kitchen with a sink, fridge, microwave and hob for making snack meals; some have two snack kitchens.
+Every staircase has a bathroom, at least one shower room and a kitchen with a sink, fridge, microwave and hob for making snack meals; some have two snack kitchens.
 You may want to bring a pan and a small amount of cutlery and crockery with you.
 The kitchen is on the first floor on most staircases.

 There are also four laundrettes in the College in which washing machines, tumble dryers and irons are available for common use.